 Where to next?

-After four days, the boat will drop you off in the small fishing village of Labuang Bajo on the western coast of Flores Island.
-Take some time to explore the seaside town before continuing on to see the rest that Flores has to offer (pink beach anyone?).
+After four days, the boat will drop you off in the small fishing village of Labuan Bajo on the western coast of Flores Island.
+Take some time to explore the seaside town before continuing on to see the rest that Flores has to offer.

 Many people fly from Komodo Airport back to Bali.
 Flights are not cheap but almost everyone agrees to fork up the extra money as opposed to taking the bus, or a return boat.
-If you can stomach it, a bumpy bus journey will be a way cheaper option to get you back to Lombok, and then you can take a ferry back to Bali.
+If you can stomach it, a bumpy bus journey will be a way cheaper option to get you back to Lombok (24 hours!), and then you can take a ferry back to Bali.